limslab/STEP_Search/README.md

 # STEP_Search (v1)

-### STEP_Search is a set of data processing tools for untargeted extracting stereoisomeric and other isomeric data from proteomics database searching files, which is developed by The Gongyu Li Research Group @ Nankai University, through collaboration with Dr. Haohao Fu @ Nankai University
+### STEP_Search is a set of data processing tools for untargeted extracting stereoisomeric and other isomeric data from proteomics database searching output files, which is developed by The Gongyu Li Research Group @ Nankai University, through collaboration with Dr. Haohao Fu @ Nankai University

 ### Please cite the original publication: DOI xxxxxx